Projects per year

 Scholarly biography

 Alison is a Principal Lecturer in education, specialising in teaching primary mathematics education and post-graduate education research.
-She is the Assistant Programme Leader of the MA Education in the School of Education.
+She is Co-Leader of the Professional Doctorate in Education, Assistant Course Leader of the MA Education.
 In addition, she is Partnership Leader for the University’s Partnership with the Mauritius Institute of Education, and within this, she leads the MA Education course.

-She teaches across a range of course including the MA Education, BA Primary Education, BA Primary Mathematics Education, Mathematics Specialist Teacher Post-Graduate Certificate (MaST) and the Professional Doctorate in Education.
+She teaches across a range of courses including the Professional Doctorate in Education, MA Education, BA Primary Education and BA Primary Mathematics Education.
 Her post-graduate research teaching takes place at the University of Brighton and with University of Brighton’s partner, the Mauritius Institute of Education.

 Alison was jointly awarded the Janet Duffin Award for the most outstanding contribution to the Research in Mathematics Education journal (2019) for her paper: